5jt/dyalog-cookbook/manuscript/errors.md

     :EndNamespace
 ~~~~~~~~

 We define an `OK` value of zero for completeness.
 (We really _are_ trying to eliminate from our functions numerical constants that the reader has to interpret.)
-An exit code of zero is a normal exit.
+In Windows, an exit code of zero is a normal exit.
 All the exit codes are defined in this namespace.
 The function code can refer to them by name, so the meaning is clear.
 And this is the _only_ definition of the exit-code values.

-A> We could have defined `EXIT` in `#.Constants`, but we reserve it for Dyalog constants, keeping the script as a component that could be used in other Dyalog applications.
-These exit codes are specific to MyApp, so are better defined in `#.MyApp`.
+A> We could have defined `EXIT` in `#.Constants`, but we reserve that script for Dyalog constants, keeping it as a component that could be used in other Dyalog applications. _These_ exit codes are specific to MyApp, so are better defined in `#.MyApp`.

 `TxtToCsv` still starts and stops the logging, but it now calls `CheckAgenda` to examine what's to be done, and `CountLettersIn` to do them.
 Both these functions use the function `Error`, local to `TxtToCsv`, to log errors.